Norwood Secondary College

 Norwood Secondary College is a secondary school located in Melbourne's eastern suburbs, situated in Ringwood, Victoria, Australia and right next to Mullum Primary School.
-Norwood Secondary College, in the City of Maroondah, is a single campus co-educational year 7-12 college with an enrolment of around 1100 students.
+Norwood Secondary College, in the City of Maroondah, is a single campus co-educational year 7–12 college with an enrolment of around 1100 students.
 Year 11 and 12 students can elect to undertake a VCE or VCAL.
 The year 2018 was Norwood's 60th anniversary.

 New buildings

-In 2016, many of the old portable classrooms were removed and replaced with 9 new modular portable classrooms due to asbestos concerns.

-A small number of portable classrooms were relocated and renamed.

-In 2018, one of the new portables was deemed unsafe for a large part of the year after the significant flooding of the classroom.

 In late 2017, approximately one third of the school's multipurpose courts were demolished so Norwood's new gymnasium facilities could be built.

 Norwood Secondary College had been awaiting this construction for many years.

 Construction has since been completed, and classes have been running inside the gym and the classrooms located within the building.

 On the second day of the 2019 school year the first ever indoor full college assembly was held in the gymnasium with a number of special guests.

+In late 2023, some classrooms were demolished as well as a locker bay that made way for a large 2 story building full of classrooms named M Block.
+Year 11's and 12's use those classrooms primarily and there is also a small study classroom downstairs.

 In late 2018, the senior science classrooms were demolished, and the media room (a portable classroom) relocated to the oval to make way for a dedicated STEM centre with a senior chemistry/biology laboratory, a senior physics laboratory, a junior science laboratory and a "maker space".

 The new STEM centre was constructed at a factory in Kilsyth separated into modules, transported to Norwood and reassembled on site to a satisfactory level such that the external appearance of the building could be observed on the 2019 college open night.

 From 17 July 2019 students will have classes scheduled in the newly assembled building.

 The college community has been waiting for an upgrade such as this for decades.

 The STEM centre was built in such a way that when Norwood is given more funds, further science labs will be able to be added to the building.